Cray-HPE/docs-csm/install/create_hmn_connections_json.md

 * SHCD Excel file for the system
 * Podman is available

-    > Podman is available on the CSM LiveCD, and is installed onto a NCN when being used as an environment to create the CSM PIT in the [Bootstrap PIT Node from LiveCD USB](bootstrap_livecd_usb.md) or [Bootstrap PIT Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md) procedures.
+    > Podman is available on the CSM LiveCD, and is installed onto an NCN when being used as an environment to create the CSM PIT in the [Bootstrap PIT Node from LiveCD USB](bootstrap_livecd_usb.md) or [Bootstrap Pit Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md) procedures.

 ### Procedure